fish-shell/fish-shell/doc_src/index.rst

 Variables can be explicitly set to be universal with the ``-U`` or ``--universal`` switch, global with the ``-g`` or ``--global`` switch, or local with the ``-l`` or ``--local`` switch.
 The scoping rules when creating or updating a variable are:

-- If a variable is explicitly set to a scope (universal, global or local), that setting will be honored.
+- When a scope is explicitly given, it will be used.
 If a variable of the same name exists in a different scope, that variable will not be changed.

-- If a variable is not explicitly set to a scope, but has been previously defined, the variable scope is not changed.
+- When no scope is given, but a variable of that name exists, the variable of the smallest scope will be modified.
+The scope will not be changed.

-- If a variable is not explicitly set to a scope and has not been defined, the variable will be local to the currently executing function.
-Note that this is different from using the ``-l`` or ``--local`` flag.
-If one of those flags is used, the variable will be local to the most inner currently executing block, while without these the variable will be local to the function.
-If no function is executing, the variable will be global.
+- As a special case, when no scope is given and no variable has been defined the variable will belong to the scope of the currently executing *function*.
+Note that this is different from the ``--local`` flag``, which would make the variable local to the current *block*.

 There may be many variables with the same name, but different scopes.
 When using a variable, the variable scope will be searched from the inside out, i.e. a local variable will be used rather than a global variable with the same name, a global variable will be used rather than a universal variable with the same name.